vektor-inc/vk-block-patterns/readme.txt

 == Changelog ==

+= 1.27.0
-[ Add ] Add functions to automatically insert a registered pattern as the template for a post type [ Specification Change ] Change pattern category constitution and Update Block Patterns
+[ Add Function ] Add functions to automatically insert a registered pattern as the template for a post type [ Specification Change ] Change pattern category constitution and Update Block Patterns [ Specification Change ] Requires at least: 6.0

 = 1.26.1 =
 [ Bug fix ] Fix php error